mikedagoat/mystuffs/memories_of_school.md

  One of the funniest expierences ive had in school is when me and my friend John tried to audition for the school talent show.
 We  did'nt make it through but it was still really fun.
-Me and John did'nt relly reherse so i think that is one of the  reasons we did'nt make it through. when we did finish are act the judges called us cring :( thank you very much for reading this and until next time goodbye.
+Me and John did'nt relly reherse so i think that is one of the  reasons we did'nt make it through. when we did finish are act the judges called us cring :(.

+ Thank you very much for reading this and until next time goodbye.